yozamacs/simple-log-parser/README.md

 ## Usage
 Run `go build` to create an executable

-Run the executable in the directory as follows `./logParser -startTime <start time> -endTime <end time> -logFiles <logfile_1>,<logfile_2>,<logfile_infinity>`
+Run the executable in the directory as follows:

+`./logParser -startTime <start time> -endTime <end time> -logFiles <logfile_1>,<logfile_2>,<logfile_infinity>`

 The start time and end time must be in seconds since epoch

-The sample log file is provided and can be run with the command `./logParser -startTime 1493969101.645 -endTime 1493969101.655 -logFiles log_sample.txt` with the output as follows:
+The sample log file is provided and can be run with the command

+`./logParser -startTime 1493969101.645 -endTime 1493969101.655 -logFiles log_sample.txt`

+with the output as follows:

 ```